7 Common Causes of No Hot Water

-If you’re reading this, there’s a good chance it’s because you just had an icy cold shower or turned on the faucet to find no hot water.
-It’s an irritating scenario, but don’t stress.
-Learning the most common causes of no hot water is the first step toward finding an answer.
-Here is a review of the reasons why you might be having hot water troubles so you can get back to getting the hot showers you deserve.
+If you’re reading this, it’s likely because you just had a breathtakingly cold shower or turned on the faucet to find no hot water.
+It’s a frustrating scenario, but don’t panic.
+Learning the most common things that leave you with no hot water is the first step toward finding a remedy.
+Here is a review of the reasons why you might be having hot water troubles so you can get back to enjoying the hot showers you deserve.

 1. Gas Leak

-- Shut off the gas valves at your house.
+- Close off the gas valves at your home.